-Other online notes An idiosyncratic list of notes/expositions of various styles that I happen to have come across that might in varying degrees be useful (I’ve only listed the more substantial lecture notes available, which are sufficiently discursive to stand alone without the lectures they were intended to accompany, and which don’t tangle too much/too quickly with more advanced topics).
-In alphabetical order:
+Other online notes An idiosyncratic list of notes/expositions of various styles that I happen to have come across and that might in varying degrees be useful (I’ve only listed the more substantial lecture notes available, which are sufficiently discursive to stand alone without the lectures they were intended to accompany, and which don’t tangle too much/too quickly with more advanced topics).
+In alphabetical order by author:

-- Mario Cáccamo and Glynn Winskel, Lecture Notes on Category Theory (postscript file, pp. 74, 2005: notes for a course inspired by Martin Hyland’s Part III Mathematics course ).
+- Mario Cáccamo and Glynn Winskel, Lecture Notes on Category Theory (postscript file, pp. 74, 2005; pdf version: notes for a course inspired by Martin Hyland’s Part III Mathematics course ).

 - Robin Cockett, Category Theory for Computer Science (pp. 107, 2016).
 And by the same author, a significantly different set of notes Categories and Computability (pp. 100, 2014).